Meshaal-Mouawad/Unity-Junior-Programmer-ProjectCode/README.md

 1. setting the system which  is biult automatically by Unity once yopu created the script like this:

 using System.Collections;

 using System.Collections.Generic;

 using UnityEngine;

-2. the variable decleration which is inside the "public" class. the public class has
+2. the variable decleration which is inside the "public" class (example the PlayerController) we can set up the varibles the public class has:

    - void start: where we coding for the begining of our project ( game). void Start()

    - void update: where we coding while the player(for example) if in the moving status. void Update()